The following post is from Emily of Live Renewed: 8 Affordable Ways to Weatherproof Your Home

 2. Add plastic coverings to the inside of your windows

 On the inside of your windows, you can easily add plastic covering that further helps to insulate old, drafty windows.
-We put the plastic over our wooden blinds, and poke a little hole at the top to pull the cord through so that we can still open the blinds and let the sun shine in, which also helps to heat up the house.
+We put the plastic over our wooden blinds, and poke a little hole at the top to pull the cord through so that we can still open the blinds and let the sunshine in, which also helps to heat up the house.
+You might like: Windows for Home: Best Tips to Choose a Window for You

 3. Add shades or drapes